 The given transmitter design can transmit up to 200 meter on best case scenario.
 Adjust the trim capacitor for tuning the transmitter.

-FM transmitter for the proposed radio repeater circuit:
+FM Transmitter Schematic for the proposed radio repeater circuit:

 Full duplex communication: (without repeater)